Rehan-Ahmar/message-classification/README.md

 This project was created as part of Udacity's Data Scientist for Enterprise nanodegree.

 The main objectives of this project were the following:
-  - An ETL pipeline for loading data from csv files, transforming and cleaning the data, and finally loading it to an sqlite database.
+  - An ETL pipeline for loading data from csv files, transforming and cleaning the data, and finally storing it to an sqlite database.
   - A Machine learning pipeline to predict the categories of different messages recorded during natural disasters.
   - A web app that displays few visualisations of the data and classifies new input messages into multiple categories.